 Yes, it’s important that you bring your child in for their first dental check-up by the age of two.
 This helps us to assess the growth and development of your child’s teeth and pick up on signs tooth decay or other issues as early as possible.

 There are so many types of toothbrushes on the market and choosing the right one for your child can be quite confusing.
 Pick one that is designed for your child’s age, is easy to use and one that they will enjoy using twice a day.

 A toothbrush should fit easily in their mouth and have soft bristles made of a round-ended or polished material.
-This material will get your child’s teeth clean without being too harsh on the gums.

 Did you know that the majority of tooth decay in children actually occurs between the teeth?
 If you could floss your child’s back teeth every day from four years of age, they would be at extremely low risk for tooth decay.

 Children lack the manual dexterity to be able to use floss on themselves but a good diet and good tooth-brushing will keep much at bay!

 Here at Marriott & Hand, we recommend bringing in your child six months after the eruption of their first tooth.
 We also encourage parents to incorporate their child’s first dental visit with your own active maintenance appointment.
 That way, your child will feel more relaxed and comfortable after seeing mum or dad have their teeth examined first.